 - Satisfactory Standing (GPA 2.0 and above): Students who maintain a satisfactory standing are permitted to continue their studies in the Faculty of Arts. - b.
 Marginal Standing (GPA 1.7 to 1.9 inclusive): Students receiving the first assessment of marginal standing are permitted to continue, under academic warning.
 Only one period of attendance on Academic Warning will be permitted while registered in the Faculty of Arts.
-Any subsequent assessment of Marginal Standing will result in a requirement to withdraw.
+Any subsequent assessment of Marginal Standing will result in a requirement to withdraw c.
+Unsatisfactory Standing (GPA 1.6 and below): Students receiving an unsatisfactory standing are required to withdraw from the Faculty of Arts.
+See §42.7 for information on academic appeal regulations.